hugsy/gef/docs/commands/dereference.md

 It is a useful convienence function to spare to process of manually tracking values with successive `x/x` in GDB.

-`dereference` takes three optional arguments, an start address (or symbol or register, etc) to dereference (by default, `$sp`) , the number of consecutive addresses to dereference (by default, `10`) and the base location for offset calculation(by default the same as the start address):
+`dereference` takes three optional arguments, a start address (or symbol or register, etc) to dereference (by default, `$sp`), the number of consecutive addresses to dereference (by default, `10`) and the base location for offset calculation(by default the same as the start address):

 ```
 gef➤  dereference